tytydraco/yessleep/out/The_Hollowbend_Line_Part_1.md

 We kept walking for another twenty minutes, half of it in silence, half of it filled with the kind of useless bullshit we found entertaining.

 Grace and I had been friends for a few years.
 I still remember the first time I met her.
 We initially met in a film class at university during one of those mandatory group projects they assign.
+We both picked the class as a random elective to add credits to our degrees.
+I was getting my bachelor’s in music at the time, and Grace was getting her master’s in psychology.
 I remember Grace sitting across from me, her hair neatly pulled back, her dark fingers thoughtfully tapping her notebook.
 She considered every one of my thoughts with an intense focus that made me lose my train of thought.
 I've never been good at making friends and was at a total loss for words, but Grace always had a confident answer ready; she seemed to know what to say.

 That first day, I asked her what her favourite movie was.
 It was supposed to be an icebreaker, but she didn’t answer right away.
 She tilted her head, like the question was more complicated than I’d meant it to be.

 “I don’t know, dude, that’s a hard question.
 Like, how could I even begin?
 All art is a conversation, and to say a film is better than another is to ignore that conversation entirely.
-Like how Michael Haneke’s *Funny Games* is a clear response to the 80s slasher craze, or how *Vertigo* twists the whole detective-thriller formula back on itself, y’know?”
+Like how Michael Haneke’s *Funny Games* is a clear response to the 80s slasher craze, or how *Vertigo* twists the whole detective-thriller formula, y’know?”

 I just stared at her for a second, dumbfounded.
 She’d always been smarter than me, or at least knew how to sound like it.

 She shrugged, as if aware she’d lost me.
 “But if I had to pick?
-Alejandro Jodorowsky’s *The Holy Mountain.*” A small smile tugged at her lips, half-proud, half-daring me to call her pretentious.
+Alejandro Jodorowsky’s *The Holy Mountain.*” A small smile tugged at her lips, daring me to call her pretentious.
 “How about you?”

 I cleared my throat, suddenly aware of how average I sounded next to her.
 “Uh… probably *Spider-Man 2.*”